The Penguins of Madagascar: International

-In Australia, The Penguins of Madagascar premiered on April 18, 2009 on Nickelodeon.
-In Canada, the series premiered on September 12, 2009 on Nickelodeon Canada and YTV.
+In Australia, The Penguins of Madagascar premiered on April 18, 2009, on Nickelodeon.
+In Canada, the series premiered on September 12, 2009, on Nickelodeon Canada and YTV.
 In Ireland, the series premiered on Nickelodeon Ireland and RTÉ Two on April 12, 2009.
-The series debuted in New Zealand April 18, 2009 on Nickelodeon (Australia and New Zealand).
-In the United Kingdom, the series premiered April 12, 2009 on Nickelodeon (UK and Ireland), CITV, and Viva.
-Nickelodeon aired a "sneak peek" preview of The Penguins of Madagascar in the United States November 28, 2008, and officially launched the series March 28, 2009.
+The series debuted in Australia and New Zealand on April 18, 2009 on Nickelodeon (Australia and New Zealand).
+In the United Kingdom, the series premiered on April 12, 2009 on Nickelodeon UK, CITV, and Viva.
 The series was added to Hulu in June 2018.
 The series premiered on Duronto TV in Bangladesh on March 1, 2021, alongside Kung Fu Panda: Legends of Awesomeness.

 Critical reception

 Mary McNamara of the Los Angeles Times gave The Penguins of Madagascar a favorable review.
-She said that the show had strong comedic timing and action scenes, saying that it recalled both Wile E. Coyote cartoons and 1940s gangster movies.
-Tim Goodman's review in the San Francisco Chronicle is also favorable.
-He said that he considered the penguins and Julien as having the most comedic potential from the movies, with his review focusing on the voice actors' comedic timing, and said that the show also contained several jokes that would make it appealing to adults.
+She said that the show had strong comedic timing and action scenes, saying that it recalled both Wile E. Coyote cartoons and 1940s gangster films.
+Tim Goodman's review in the San Francisco Chronicle is also favorable; he considered the penguins and King Julien as having the most comedic potential from the films, with his review focusing on the voice actors' comedic timing, and said that the show also contained several jokes that would make it appealing to adults.

-Brian Lowry of Variety described the show as "loud, exuberant and colorful" and praised its animation quality, but he did not think that it was funny and said that the show seemed more like a "merchandising bonanza".
+Brian Lowry of Variety described the show as "loud, exuberant and colorful" and praised its animation quality, but he did not think that it was funny and said that the show seemed more like a "merchandising bonanza."